TongShan4869/Figure-Handbook/README.md

 ===
 This is a guidline for generating figures in Python.
 Originally written for student in our lab ([Maddox lab](https://github.com/maddoxlab)).
 We will keep this file updating.

-Author: Madeline Cappelloni & Tong Shan (Maddox Lab)
+Author: Madeline Cappelloni, Tong Shan, Thomas Stoll(Maddox Lab)

-Edit: Thomas Stoll
+Edit: Feb 18, 2024

 # Python